azavea/grout/docs/roadmap.md

-research revealed](./nosql-backends.md), the landscape has changed since, and it continues to improve: there is at least one alternate backend that could work for Grout (MongoDB) and some early attempts at managed versions of those backends (MongoDB stitch).
+research revealed](./nosql-backends.md), the landscape has changed since, and it continues to improve: there is at least one alternate backend that could work for Grout (MongoDB) and some early attempts at managed versions of those backends (MongoDB Stitch).
 In 6-12 months, we plan to revisit this research and decide whether the value proposition of alternative backends has improved.

 ### Refactor the schema editor with a modern framework